recursivenomad/capacitance-measurement-module/kicad/project-libraries/AD7747/ATTRIBUTION.md

 ## Ryan "fauxpark"

-Contributor to the [AD7746 schematic symbol][URL-fauxpark] built-in to KiCad, which was used for quick reference.
+Contributor to the [AD7746 schematic symbol][URL-fauxpark] built-in to KiCad, which was used for quick reference and relevant pin compatibility.

 &nbsp;